10 Interactive Visualisation

 • highlightOptions(weight = 5, bringToFront = TRUE) thickens the hovered cable and brings it to the top of the drawing order, giving clear visual feedback for narrow lines that would otherwise be hard to target.

 • lapply(..., htmltools::HTML) produces a list of HTML objects; leaflet requires this form (rather than a plain character vector) to render tags in labels.
-For popups, a plain paste0() is usually enough because popups are produced one at a time; labels are pre-built for all features at once.
+For popups (click-to-reveal), a plain paste0() is usually enough because popups are produced one at a time; labels are pre-built for all features at once.

 library(shiny)